ahaefner/ahaefner.github.io/index.md

 My research interests are in image reconstruction inverse problems and the software to compute and render those images.

-I am currently an imaging scientist at [Openwater](https://www.openwater.cc/).
+I am currently an Imaging Scientist at [Openwater](https://www.openwater.cc/).
 Our goal is to make medical imaging more accessible by using  near infrared lasers, holograms, ultrasound and high volume consumer electronics manufacturing.
-This makes for a very interesting image reconstruction, of which I am currently working on.
+This makes for a very interesting image reconstruction, which I am currently working on.

-Previously I was a research scientist in the [Applied Nuclear Physics](https://anp.lbl.gov) group at Lawrence Berkeley National Laboratory working on gamma-ray imaging, especially image reconstruction algorithms and real-time data fusion to make 3D gamma-ray maps of radioactive sources.
+Previously I was a Research Scientist in the [Applied Nuclear Physics](https://anp.lbl.gov) group at Lawrence Berkeley National Laboratory working on gamma-ray imaging, especially image reconstruction algorithms and real-time data fusion to make 3D gamma-ray maps of radioactive sources.
 This took me to interesting places around the world to perform dozens of live field measurements and demonstrations.

 I also make [music](/music) with improvised saxophone and a program that generates electronics.
+While at the University of Michigan I dual majored in Jazz Studies and Nuclear Engineering.

 # Publications
 {% include feature_row %}